-The council, in partnership with 'Coaching Hampshire and Isle of Wight', offer a programme of sports volunteer education courses to develop the quality and quantity of coaches and volunteers involved in sport locally.
+The council, in partnership with 'Energise Me', offer a programme of sports volunteer education courses to develop the quality and quantity of coaches and volunteers involved in sport locally.
 These courses are particularly relevant to those clubs who are working towards or renewing their National Governing Body accreditation.

 The council arranges first aid and child protection courses throughout the year alongside a variety of club and coach development workshops.

 If you are interested in finding out more about these workshops then please contact Amy Sambell on email@example.com or 01256 845752.

 Bursaries for sports courses

 Basingstoke and Deane Borough Council (BDBC) operates a ‘Bursaries for Sports Courses’ scheme which aims to facilitate the progression of local people into coaching roles and to support the development of Basingstoke and Deane’s clubs.
 The scheme is open to volunteers obtaining Level 1 or equivalent qualifications.
 Full details of the criteria for this scheme can be found on the application form below.
 Applications can be submitted all year round.

 Completed forms can be emailed to firstname.lastname@example.org or posted to: